 Nathan is also well known around Knoxville as an accomplished drummer and percussionist, having performed and recorded with many local acts such as Greg Horne, Jodie Manross, Artvandalay, Same As It Ever Was, The Bearded, and many others.
-He currently can be seen performing with Hudson K. He is a founding member of Capoeira Fundo da Mata, Knoxville’s first organized group for the Brazilian art of capoeira.
+He currently can be seen performing with Hudson K. Nathan is a founding member of Capoeira Fundo da Mata, Knoxville’s first organized group for the Brazilian art of capoeira.
 Nathan also serves on the faculty for Knoxville’s Community School of the Arts as a percussion teacher.

 Morgan Fleming received a Bachelor of Fine Arts in Choreography and Performance from Ohio University.
 She has performed works by choreographers including: Sean Curran, Bill T. Jones/Arnie Zane, Donald MacKayle, Kraig “bopi” Patterson, and Mark Morris.
 Her own choreography has been performed in New York, North Carolina, Kentucky, Ohio, Tennessee, and Virginia.
 She credits her early training with Karen Gibbons-Brown, Mountain Movers Modern Dance, and many summers at the American Dance Festival for fostering her love of dance.
-When not working as the Knoxville Symphony Orchestra’s Data Coordinator, she is a core/artistic committee member of Circle Modern dance and serves as the Vice President of the board of directors for the Tennessee Association of Dance.
+When not working as the Knoxville Symphony Orchestra’s Data Coordinator, she is a Core member of Circle Modern dance and serves as the President of the board of directors for the Tennessee Association of Dance.